Matticusau/mlSqlPs/README.md

 ## Versions

+### 1.0.0.2

+* Fixed a bug as logged in Issue #1.
+Paths containing spaces are now correctly handled

 ### 1.0.0.0

 * Initial release based on version 1.1.3.1 of xSqlPs but with customisations pending a pull request back into that main repository.